Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: Conclusions

-Apart from the methodological aspects, the application to current data is already quite interesting, even if still clearly limited by the statistics and by the fact that, with the current detector network, the localization of GW events is quite broad.
-Our best results from dark sirens only, for $H_0$, are shown in the four panels of Fig.~\ref{fig:varyingGamma_H0}, and in \eqst{H0BbandPth02}{H0KbandPth05}, and provide the currently most accurate results obtained from standard sirens only, while Fig.~\ref{fig:dark_and GW1708} shows how the addition of dark sirens from the O1, O2 and O3a runs improves the constraint on $H_0$ obtained from GW170817 and its counterpart.
+Apart from the methodological aspects, the application to current data is already quite interesting, even if still clearly limited by the statistics and by the fact that, with the current detector network, the localization of GW events is very broad.
+Our best result from dark sirens only, for $H_0$, is shown in Fig.~\ref{fig:varyingGamma_H0} and in \eq{H0KbandPth07}, and provides the currently most accurate results obtained from standard sirens only, while Fig.~\ref{fig:dark_and GW1708} and \eqs{H0GW17only}{H0GW17anddark} show how the addition of dark sirens from the O1, O2 and O3a runs improves the constraint on $H_0$ obtained from GW170817 and its counterpart.

 While, in the literature, most of the work on dark sirens has been currently focused on extracting $H_0$, we have stressed that, eventually, the most interesting contribution that GW observations can give to cosmology might be the observation of modified GW propagation, which is a smoking gun of dark energy and modified gravity, and can only be observed with GW detectors.
-In terms of $\Xi_0$, the main parameter that characterizes modified GW propagation, defined in \eq{eq:fit}, the posteriors that we have found from dark sirens are still quite broad, and, more importantly, are strongly affected by the choice of event completeness, see the four panels in Fig.~\ref{fig:varyingGamma_Xi0}.
-This is likely an effect of the very limited statistics, but also underscores the importance of carefully modeling all selection effects.
+We have presented our result in terms of $\Xi_0$, the main parameter that characterizes modified GW propagation, and we find that, even with the current limited statistics, dark sirens start to provide interesting limits.
+Our best results, using dark sirens only, are given by Fig.~\ref{fig:varyingGamma_Xi0} and \eq{Xi0limitdarkK02}.

 Finally, we have considered the limits that can be obtained on modified GW propagation if one accepts the interpretation of the flare ZTF19abanrhr as the electromagnetic counterpart of the BBH coalescence GW190521 (assumed to be in a quasi-circular orbit).
 In this case, combining the result from GW190521 with the posterior from dark sirens, our most stringent result is given in \eq{Xi0_GW1905}.
 Considering that, in nonlocal gravity with initial conditions in inflation, the prediction for $\Xi_0$ is in range $\Xi_0\simeq 1.6-1.8$~\cite{Belgacem:2019lwx,Belgacem:2020pdz}, to be compared with $\Xi_0=1$ for GR, the result in \eq{Xi0_GW1905} is suggestive.
 However, because of the various caveats discussed in sect.~\ref{sect:GW190521}, one cannot yet draw any conclusion, except that, with the expected increase in the amount and quality of the GW data, modified GW propagation can become an extremely interesting observable for GW observations.